OpenSourceEconomics/dcegm/docs/source/How-To/specify_exogenous_processes.md

 ## Validating Exogenous Processes

-To ensure correctness, the validation function can be used as implemented in the DCEGM module:
+To ensure correctness, the validation function can be used as implemented in the ```dcegm``` module:

 ```python
 from dcegm.interface import validate_exogenous_processes